 “We just thought we’d raise our hands”

-Sibling volunteer leaders reflect on the newfound joy of bringing God’s big story to children.
+Sibling volunteer leaders reflect on the newfound joy of bringing God’s big story to children and young people.

-Many of our volunteers, supporters and prayer warriors have a long-standing relationship with SU Australia (we see you faithfully reading along there, thank you so much for all the incredible work you do to continue to make this work possible!)
+Many of our volunteers, supporters, and prayer partners have a long-standing relationship with SU Australia (we see you faithfully reading along there, thank you so much for all the incredible work you do to continue to make this work possible!)

 Meet siblings Abby and Jude Lazarus, who volunteered as leaders for the first time in 2024.
 And yes, don’t worry, they are well aware of their uncannily biblical surname.